Heerozh/spectre/README.md

 ## Back-testing

+Quick Starts contains easy-to-understand examples, please read first.

-The `CustomAlgorithm` currently does not supports live trading, but it design as switchable, will implement it in the future.
+The `CustomAlgorithm` currently does not supports live trading, but it designed as switchable, will implement it in the future.

 ### CustomAlgorithm.initialize

 `alg.initialize(self)` **Callback**

-Called when back-testing starts, at least you need use `get_factor_engine` to add factors
-and call `schedule_rebalance` here.
+Called when back-testing starts, at least you need use `get_factor_engine` to add factors and call `schedule_rebalance` here.